mmatyas/pegasus-docs/docs/themes/api.md

 `assets` | An object containing the default assets (see later).

 Properties marked as "optional" might have no value (eg. empty string or empty array).
 All fields are read-only.

+!!! warning
+    `sortName` and `shortName` look quite similar, be careful!

 ## Games